LucoLab/ChIPSeQ/README.md

 Rscript multibarplot.R --file=PathToTheMatriceFile**
 ```

+You can also use this script to plot Number of Raw ChipSeq Peaks, Number of Differentially Bound Histones.
+(Modify the input file accordingly)

 ## ChipQC

 First you need to create a samplesheet containing all path to your samples. see( ChipQC ,DiffBind,Doc )